BroMarduk/ptmenu/README.md

 ## Features

-While the main functionality of the application is to display a screen with buttons that respond to actions (and it is the main function!), I built this to handle other features that I wanted or thought would make the
+While the main functionality of the application is to display a screen with buttons that respond to actions (and it is the main function!), I built this to handle other features that I wanted or thought would make the menu system flexible enough to customize to meet future needs as well as leverage features of the Adafruit hardware.

-1. Powerful and configurable when customizations are needed
++ Powerful and configurable when customizations are needed
-2. Multiple Display screen (Meus, Dialogs, Splash) types.
++ Multiple Display screen (Meus, Dialogs, Splash) types.
-3. Support for built-in screen blanking (customizable for each display)
++ Support for built-in screen blanking (customizable for each display)
-4. Wake up on touch or hardware button press (including from system screen blank)
++ Wake up on touch or hardware button press (including from system screen blank)
-5. Controllable backlight support for PWM, ECHO and STMPE methods
++ Controllable backlight support for PWM, ECHO and STMPE methods
-6. Support for PiTFT's with hardware buttons
++ Support for PiTFT's with hardware buttons
-7. Adjustable dimming when using PWM for backlight
++ Adjustable dimming when using PWM for backlight
-8. On/Off backlight support when using PWM for sound playback
++ On/Off backlight support when using PWM for sound playback
-9. Support for Adafruit's Power Button GPIO with detection
++ Support for Adafruit's Power Button GPIO with detection
-10. Built in soft button templates for 13 soft button configurations
++ Built in soft button templates for 13 soft button configurations
-11. Displays built on a 320x480 screen will work on a 240x320 screen
++ Displays built on a 320x480 screen will work on a 240x320 screen
-12. Customizable button render order (multiple combinations of left-right and top-bottom)
++ Customizable button render order (multiple combinations of left-right and top-bottom)
-13. Shell support without having to exit menu
++ Shell support without having to exit menu
-14. Multiple text alignments for buttons/text/headers (left, center, right, top, middle, bottom)
++ Multiple text alignments for buttons/text/headers (left, center, right, top, middle, bottom)
-15. Support for right-clicking buttons.
++ Support for right-clicking buttons.
-16. Full color support for borders, backgrounds and button borders
++ Full color support for borders, backgrounds and button borders
-17. Button "down" visual indications.
++ Button "down" visual indications.
-18. Ability to call custom functions on button presses and refresh events
++ Ability to call custom functions on button presses and refresh events
-19. Built in support for date, time, host name in headers and footers
++ Built in support for date, time, host name in headers and footers
++ Ability to start x in either an attached monitor or on the PiTFT

 ## Installing
 + cd ~